Trends in Ozone Adjusted for Weather Conditions

 For example, below average temperatures and above average humidity in the Eastern U.S. in the summer of 2009 contributed to decreased ozone formation, while above average temperatures and below average humidity in the Central and Eastern U.S. in 2012 contributed to increased ozone formation.
 The statistical model accounts for these effects by adjusting the ozone trend lines upward in 2009 and downward in 2012.

-Nationally, after adjusting for the effects of weather, the trend lines show a reduction of about 10 ppb in May-September average concentrations and a reduction of nearly 20 ppb in 98th percentile values over the past two decades.
-The adjusted trends show an overall decrease in ozone levels in 2020 despite near-normal weather conditions nationally.
-These decreases may have been partially due to reductions in precursor emissions caused by stay-at-home orders during COVID-19.
+Nationally, after adjusting for the effects of weather, the trend lines show a reduction of nearly 10 ppb in May-September average concentrations and a reduction of nearly 20 ppb in 98th percentile values over the past two decades.
+The adjusted trends show an overall increase in ozone levels in 2021 compared to 2020, but near the same level as 2019.
+The decreases seen in 2020 may have been partially due to reductions in precursor emissions caused by stay-at-home orders during the COVID-19 pandemic, with increases in 2021 as normal economic activity resumed.

 The statistical models used by EPA to determine the adjustments to the trends are fit independently for each ozone monitoring site using local ozone and weather data.
 However, the results tend to have a strong geographic coherence.
 As an example, the maps below show the spatial patterns in the adjustments to May-September average ozone levels in 2009 and 2012.
 Locations where weather conditions were more favorable than usual for ozone formation are shown as red dots, while locations where weather conditions were less favorable than usual for ozone formation are shown as blue dots.
 Darker colors indicate larger weather-related impacts on ozone formation.

-The maps below show the adjustments to the May-September average and 98th percentile ozone levels in 2020, the most recent year in the trend period.
-Weather conditions in 2020 contributed to below normal seasonal average concentrations in the southeastern U.S., and above normal seasonal average concentrations in the northeastern U.S. and in California.
+The maps below show the adjustments to the May-September average and 98th percentile ozone levels in 2021, the most recent year in the trend period.
+Weather conditions in 2021 were near-normal when averaged across the U.S. as a whole, with considerable regional variability.
+Weather conditions in 2021 contributed to below normal seasonal average concentrations in the southeastern U.S., and above normal seasonal average concentrations across most of the western U.S. and the Upper Midwest.
+Meanwhile, weather conditions were less conducive for ozone formation than normal for peak concentrations across the southeastern states and around the Great Lakes, and more conducive than normal across most of the western states.

 The EPA's statistical model uses a technique called forward selection to choose the weather variables that are most important for ozone formation in each location.
 Variables are selected iteratively according to greatest improvement in the model fit, up to a maximum of 10 variables.
 Below are maps showing the selection order (1 = Most Important, 10 = Least Important) for two variables: daily maximum temperature and mid-day relative humidity.
 Higher temperatures are generally associated with higher ozone levels, while higher relative humidity is generally associated with lower ozone levels.